 As dogs are generally eager gobblers, you should first eliminate any potential health problems.
-If they’ve suddenly gone off their food and show other signs of illness, it could be more than fussy eating.
+If your dog suddenly won’t eat their food and shows other signs of illness, it could be more than fussy eating.
 You should take your dog to a vet to determine the source of the problem.

 But a picky eating habit usually develops because you’ve been feeding treats or table scraps, and now they’re holding out for something better.

 Or, your dog may just be bored of their normal food and need some added interest.